Lab Members

 Erika Osherow

-Erika is a first-year doctoral student in the clinical psychology program.
+Erika is a second-year doctoral student in the clinical psychology program.
 Her passion for the mind-body connection extends to her current research interests in the physiological markers of well-being and stress responses.
 She is also excited to investigate the predictive factors that contribute to optimizing self-regulation and decision-making within interdisciplinary approaches to health.
 Erika will be joining Dr. Park’s PATH study — a clinical trial examining the mechanisms through which yoga reduces back pain — and another study examining the impact of emotional well-being and health outcomes with yoga.
 Prior to starting at UConn, Erika earned her M.Ed. in Exercise Physiology and M.A. in Sport and Performance Psychology.
 She has held a graduate research assistantship, studying the neurocognitive effects of concussions and traumatic brain injuries at the University of Denver, and an internship at the Center of Performance Excellence at the United States Military Academy at West Point.

 Sarah Ahmadi

-Sarah is a first-year doctoral student in the clinical psychology program.
+Sarah is a second-year doctoral student in the clinical psychology program.
 She is interested in the ways in which stress increases risk for adverse mental and physical health outcomes, as well as integrative treatments to target these pathways.
 She is also interested in research focused on promoting health and well-being.
 Sarah is a research assistant on Dr. Park’s NIH-funded project focused on yoga and emotional well-being.
 Prior to graduate school, Sarah worked as a research coordinator at the Aging, Metabolism, and Emotion Center at the University of California, San Francisco.
 She holds a B.S. in Biopsychology from the University of California, Santa Barbara.

 Camille Garnsey